OpenDDS/OpenDDS/docs/android.md

  - A Unix system supported by both OpenDDS and the Android NDK.
    - This guide was developed on a Linux system, but should work on macOS as well.
-   - On Windows, a [virtual Unix system](#footnote-1) can be used to build the OpenDDS and IDL libraries.
+   - On Windows, a virtual Unix system <sup>[1](#footnote-1)</sup> can be used to build the OpenDDS and IDL libraries.
 Then they can be transfered to Windows where they can be used in Android Studio as they would be used on Linux.
  - OpenDDS 3.14 or higher.
  - The latest [DOC Group ACE/TAO](https://github.com/DOCGroup/ACE_TAO) release.
    OCI ACE/TAO does not have the updated Android NDK support at the time of